Heathfield School Special Educational Needs Information

 The class teacher is responsible for ensuring every child in their class receives high quality first teaching within the classroom environment that is adapted and personalised to meet the individual needs of every child (this is also known as differentiation).
 They will also monitor the progress of your child and plan for any additional support they may have.
 They are also responsible for ensuring your child’s individual needs are shared with, and understood by relevant staff.
 They should also be communicating regularly with you to discuss your child’s needs and progress.

-The Assistant Leader for Inclusion (also known as SENCo) at Heathfield School is Mrs Sam Syner.
-The Assistant Leader for Inclusion is responsible for coordinating all the support for children with special educational needs and disabilities (SEND) and ensuring the school’s Inclusion and SEND Policy is implemented in order to make sure all children get a consistent, high quality response to meeting their needs in school.
-They will also liaise with all the other people who may be coming into school to help support your child’s learning e.g. Pupil and School Support service.
+The Lead Practitioner for SEND and Inclusion (also known as SENCo) at Heathfield School is Mrs Sam Syner.
+The Lead Practitioner for SEND and Inclusion is responsible for coordinating all the support for children with special educational needs and disabilities (SEND) and ensuring the school’s Inclusion and SEND Policy is implemented in order to make sure all children get a consistent, high quality response to meeting their needs in school.
+They will also liaise with all the other people who may be coming into school to help support your child’s learning e.g. Pupil and School Support service or Educational Psychology.

 Mrs Syner works Monday to Thursday and can be contacted on the main school telephone number 0121 464 6474 or via e-mail firstname.lastname@example.org